patternfly/training-scenarios/html-css/override-extend-variables/step3-instructions.md

 ## Extend a PatternFly component to achieve a new design

-Now that we have practiced overriding variables, let's practice extending PatternFly's system to create a new element in the card.
+Now that we have practiced overriding variables let's practice extending PatternFly's system to create a new element in the card.
 Let's add a separator element to the card.

 1) <strong>Add the html markup.</strong>